promet/webny-ws/README.md

 * Run `vagrant up` to build the environment.
 * ssh in with `vagrant ssh`
 * Navigate to `/var/www/sites/webny.dev`.
-* cp `env.json` from `/var/drupal/default/` to next to the `settings.php` in the VM.
-* From inside your drupal root on the VM, run `../build/drush-build.sh local` and party.
+* Execute this command to unpack the downloaded tarball:  `tar -xvzf files.tar.gz`
+* Go to the drupal root directory:  `cd /var/www/sites/webny.dev/www`
+* Run the command `drush cc all`
+* Party!

 Use
 ---